aptos-foundation/AIPs/aips/aip-40.md

 When using a binary representation, addresses MUST be encoded as BCS in the [canonical format](https://github.com/move-language/move/blob/8f5303a365cf9da7554f8f18c393b3d6eb4867f2/language/move-core/types/src/account_address.rs#L58).

 ## Reference Implementation
-This PR implements a function called `to_standard_string` that formats addresses as a string in a way that conforms to the standard: https://github.com/aptos-labs/aptos-core/pull/8727.
-The `from_str` implementation on that class is already compliant with the standard.
+The implementation of [toString](https://github.com/aptos-labs/aptos-core/blob/78d2ec526453acc51437707b9fb9e38bcd3aafea/ecosystem/typescript/sdk_v2/src/core/account_address.ts#L105) in the v2 Typescript SDK returns account addresses as strings in a way that conforms to the standard.

+The `fromString` and `fromStringRelaxed` functions implement the parsing / validation side of the standard as described above.

 ## Risks and Drawbacks
 Given different tools, sites, etc. represent / accept addresses in different ways already, this standard should not further fracture the ecosystem, but rather bring it together.
 Additionally, we are not planning on making breaking changes to existing APIs.
 So the risks should be minimal.